IdhamTryCode/analytics-engine/analytics-core/benchmarks/README.md

-# Wren Core Benchmarks
+# Analytics Core Benchmarks

-This crate contains benchmarks for the Wren core library, based on industry-standard open source benchmarks, designed to help measure and improve the performance of Wren core.
+This crate contains benchmarks for the Analytics core library, based on industry-standard open source benchmarks, designed to help measure and improve the performance of Analytics core.

 # Supported Benchmarks